sougato97/image_enhancement/readme.md

 #  Image Enhancement for Unconstrained Environments
 We worked on image denoising and exposure correction.
-Our method is to use a suitable generative neural network, train it on custom version of a public dataset and then evaluate it on different datasets.
-Our results show that the training the model on our custom data helped it to maintain exposure as well as preserve features in a better way.
+Our method is to use a suitable generative neural network, train it on a custom version of a public dataset, and then evaluate it on different datasets.
+Our results show that training the model on our custom data helped it to maintain exposure as well as preserve features in a better way.
 Our paper has been accepted and is to be published in the IEEE Xplore.
 I will share the link once its finalized.

 ## Video demostration
 <a href="https://youtu.be/SIXKh6Qd0nI">